NBISweden/workshop-reproducible-research/docs/conda.md

 This should download the project fastq files and run FastQC on them (as mentioned above).

-* Check your directory content (`ls -Rlh`, or in your file browser).
+* Check your directory contents(`ls -Rlh`, or in your file browser).
 It should now look something like this:

 ```no-highlight
    conda/